Freelance journalism opportunity

 If you’re interested, please send your résumé and some examples of relevant writing to Matt Elliott, publisher of City Hall Watcher, at firstname.lastname@example.org.

 The publisher, editor and all-around everything for City Hall Watcher, Matt Elliott has a decade-long career as a freelance journalist covering City Hall.
 He has contributed to CBC, Metro, Spacing, Torontoist, Toronto Storeys and more.
 He currently writes a weekly column about municipal issues for the Toronto Star.
 He also teaches journalism at Humber College.
-He’s got a couple of cats.
+He’s got a couple of cats and one human baby.

 Accessible, conversational writing style